nayr974/CommonCents/README.md

 ## HOW TO USE

-Install docker, then clone a copy of the code from this repository and execute the following command in the CommonCents folder:
+Install docker, then clone a copy of the code from this repository and execute the following command in the cloned folder:

 	docker-compose up --build